 A SKU of a product is a unique alphanumeric code containing the data of an item in an inventory.
 The data includes the manufacturer, price, size, type, colour, and more.
 Stock-keeping units help you track inventory to maintain a steady supply of products.

 What is a SKU example?

 Here is an example of a SKU for a shoe retailer.

 How do I get a SKU for my product?

 There are a few ways business owners can generate SKUs.
-If you are using an ecommerce platform like Shopify or WooCommerce, you can let the software automatically generate a SKU for you as you upload each product.
+If you are using an ecommerce platform like WooCommerce, you can let the software automatically generate a SKU for you as you upload each product.
 If you’d like to create your own SKU architecture, you can use SKU generators such as TradeGecko or Primaseller or create the codes by hand.

 Can two products have the same SKU number?